Xinyi-Wu/Xinyi-Wu.github.io/README.md

 personal email: xwu9056@gmail.com<br>

 ### RESEARCH INTERESTS
 My research is focused on the mathematical and numerical analysis of models from molecular simulation, with a current emphasis on applications ranging from computational mathematics, statistical mechanics, to data science.
-Recently I have been working on numerical methods for dissipative particle dynamics.<br>
+Recently I have been working on the computation of transport coefficients in dissipative particle dynamics.<br>

 ### EDUCATION